A Functional Approach to Curve Alignment and Shape Analysis: Real data analysis

+To estimate the rotation and reparametrization parameters, we define a template $\boldsymbol{\mu}^s$.
+While a reference curve could be selected from the dataset, we instead use the Fréchet mean introduced in Section~\ref{estim_frechet_mean}.
+The full iterative procedure described in Section~\ref{sec_iter_algo} is then applied to jointly estimate the Fréchet mean and align the curves.
+This results in the estimated shape curves $\hat{\tilde{\mathbf{c}}}_i^s, i=1,\ldots,n_s$, also shown in Figure~\ref{alignement}.
+The coordinate functions appear well aligned, indicating that the proposed alignment procedure performs effectively.
+Moreover, despite the relatively small sample size, the estimated Fréchet means yield coherent and interpretable representative shapes.
+This is a non-trivial task in shape analysis \cite{lelivre}, as it requires jointly accounting for geometric variability and deformation effects, and further illustrates the stability of the proposed estimation procedure.

-The estimated deformation parameters for each curve in both datasets are shown in Figure \ref{est_def}.
-We observe differences in the distribution of these parameters across the two datasets.
-For example, in the butterfly dataset, the second translation coordinate $\hat{T}_i^{(2)}$ appears to be linearly related to the first coordinate $\hat{T}_i^{(1)}$, whereas in the fork dataset, the translation vectors are mainly clustered around a centroid.
-Moreover, the estimated rotation parameters $\hat{\theta}_i$ exhibit greater variability in the butterfly dataset compared to the fork dataset, and this remark also holds for the reparametrization parameters.
-These observations confirm our visual assessment in Figure \ref{curves}: the distributions of deformation variables are shape-dependent and should be accounted for in the generative model of the planar curves $\mathbf{X}$, as we will discuss in the next section.
+A key feature of our approach is that it provides explicit estimates of the deformation parameters for each curve, enabling a direct statistical analysis of these quantities.
+The estimated deformation parameters for both datasets are displayed in Figure~\ref{est_def}.
+We observe clear differences in their distributions across object classes.
+For instance, in the butterfly dataset, the translation components exhibit a strong linear relationship, whereas in the fork dataset, the translation vectors are more tightly clustered around a central location.
+Similarly, the rotation parameters $\hat{\theta}_i$ and the reparametrization parameters show substantially greater variability in the butterfly dataset than in the fork dataset.

+These observations are consistent with the visual variability seen in Figure~\ref{curves} and highlight that deformation patterns are strongly shape-dependent.
+Unlike approaches that treat deformations as nuisance parameters, our framework allows them to be explicitly modeled and interpreted.